ddeutils/ddeutil-workflow/README.md

 > with `.yml` files and all of config file from several data orchestration framework
 > tools from my experience on Data Engineer. :grimacing:
 >
-> Other workflow that I interest on them and pick some interested feature to this
+> Other workflow tools that I interest on them and pick some interested feature
-> package:
+> implement to this package:
 >
 > - [Google **Workflows**](https://cloud.google.com/workflows)
 > - [AWS **Step Functions**](https://aws.amazon.com/step-functions/)